 Involving your family in choosing and preparing the meal increases the chance that they’ll eat it.
 It can also help fussy eaters to try new food.

-Older children and teenagers might enjoy choosing and cooking a meal for the family – for example, once a week or fortnight.
+Older children and teenagers might enjoy cooking a meal for the family – for example, once a week or fortnight.
 This helps share the responsibility for preparing a meal and gives your child the chance to learn to cook.

 4. Use family meals as a chance to talk

 Family meals can be a great way to keep up with what everyone is doing.
 But sometimes children can find it hard to put their days into words.
 If this sounds like your child, it can help to ask your child questions that need more than a yes-or-no answer.
 For example, ‘Tell me one great thing that happened at school today’.